aleph-research/diff-priv-laplace-python/README.md

 ### Parallel composition

 Unlike the pessimistic approach of sequential composition, when using disjoint data sets we assume there isn't any correlation between statistical queries.
 Therefore, if we have a privacy budget for each query we choose the maximum one and use it for all queries.

+### Laplace sanitizer

+The Laplace sanitizer is an extension to the Laplace mechanism that is usable if it's possible to decompose categorical data into disjoint/independent subsets (e.g. a histogram or a contingency table).
+Under these circumstances it's possible to use parallel composition statistical queries.

+### Python docs

 For a complete API documentation checkout the [python docs][3].